Partnerships serve as the foundation of service-learning programs in higher education.

 - Partnerships form to serve a specific purpose and may take on new goals over time.

 - Partners have agreed upon mission, values, goals, measurable outcomes and accountability for the partnership.
+The relationship between partners is characterized by mutual trust, respect, genuineness, and commitment.

 - The partnership balances power among partners and enables resources among partners to be shared.

-- Partners make clear and open communication an ongoing priority by striving to understand each other’s needs and self-interests, and developing a common language.
+- Partners make clear and open communication an ongoing priority by striving to understand each others needs and self-interests, and developing a common language.

 - Principles and processes for the partnership are established with the input and agreement of all partners, especially for decision-making and conflict resolution.